GUATEMALA - THE MAYA of ATITLAN

 across the lake - a photographer’s dream!
 We stroll the village

-and head to the onion fields, corn plantations and fields of flowers.
+and head to the onion fields, corn plantations and fields of flowers for artistic inspiration.

 Take a hike up Volcán San Pedro, a day long trek that rewards you with spectacular views of this magical lake!